rsennrich/wmt2014-scripts/example/README.md

   - this config does not include syntactic constraints
   - this config does not filter the tuning set to short sentences

+The file `toy_example_2015.config` shows the base configuration of the WMT 2015 submissions.
+It includes tuning on the head-word chain metric (HWCM), and some updated settings.
+Parts of our WMT 2015 submission that are not included in the config are a relational language model (RDLM), a 5-gram NPLM, soft source-syntactic constraints, and tree binarization.

 Instructions
 ------------